Balázs Tóth (footballer, born 1997): Fehérvár

 On 9 August 2023, Tóth joined Fehérvár on loan with a permanent transfer option.
 He made his league debut against his former team in a 2–2 away draw.
 Tóth would go on to play 30 league games, keeping a clean sheet in 13 of them.
 On 31 May 2024, Fehérvár exercised their purchase option to sign him on a permanent basis.
 At the start of the 2024–25 season, Tóth started all four UEFA Conference League matches.

 Blackburn Rovers

 On 30 August 2024, Tóth signed for EFL Championship club Blackburn Rovers on a three-year deal for an undisclosed fee.
 He debuted in a 1–0 victory over Middlesbrough in the 2024–25 FA Cup on 11 January 2025.
-On 4 November 2025, he suffered a knee injury in a 1-0 victory over Bristol City F.C. in the 2025–26 EFL Championship.
-It turned out after the examination that he would be operated on his knee.
+On 12 April 2025, following an ankle injury to Aynsley Pears, Tóth made his league debut in a 1–0 away win over Luton Town.

+On 4 November 2025, Tóth was substituted in the 89th minute during a 1–0 win over Bristol City with a suspected knee injury.
+The following day, head coach Valérien Ismaël confirmed that Tóth would be sidelined for up to three months after undergoing knee surgery.

+On 2 May 2026, he won the Players’ Player of the Year award, voted by his team mates.